s-h-a-d-o-w/blog/README.md

 ## Dev notes

-Don't just kill the terminal in which dev is running.
+- Don't just kill the terminal in which dev is running.
 Otherwise, kroki will not shut down.
 Use Ctrl+C.
+- Updating snapshots on almost every change is annoying but... theoretically, the idea is obviously that usually, only new articles are added and the old ones shouldn't change.
+Of course, most changes are actually around what the website looks like.
+I guess I just learn some thing about when to use visual regression tests.
+Still going to keep them for now.